Board Members

 Founder

-Stephen W. Gibson has created or funded more than a dozen entrepreneurial businesses, including being the first investor in 1-800-Contacts, Omniture and Ancestry.com.
+Stephen W. Gibson has created or funded more than a dozen entrepreneurial businesses, including being the first investor in 1-800-Contacts, Omniture, and Ancestry.com.
 He also cofounded the Utah Angels, the first Angel investment group in Utah.
-In 1999, he and Bette moved to the Philippines on their own for 19 months and created a non-profit educational system, The Academy for Creating Enterprise, for Filipino returned missionaries.
-The Academy now has more than 671 alumni chapters in the Philippines, Mexico, Peru and expanded to Brazil in 2019.
-The chapters are led by more than 1,900 volunteers who are learning leadership skills that they apply in business, church, family and their communities.
-Gibson also taught as Entrepreneur in Residence and later as full-time faculty for the Marriott school for a total of 15 years having retired in 2011.
-He continues to enjoy writing, investing and mentoring and traveling with his wife, Bette.
+In 1999, he and his wife, Bette, moved to the Philippines on their own for 19 months and created a nonprofit educational system, The Academy for Creating Enterprise, for Filipino returned missionaries.
+The Academy now has more than 671 alumni chapters in the Philippines, Mexico and Peru and expanded to Brazil in 2019.
+The chapters are led by more than 1,900 volunteers who are learning leadership skills that they apply in business, church, family, and their communities.
+Gibson also taught as entrepreneur in residence and later as full-time faculty for the Marriott School for a total of 15 years, having retired in 2011.
+He continues to enjoy writing, investing and mentoring, and traveling with Bette.
 They have been married for 56 years.

 Board Member